It’s Time to Get Your Pricing House in Order

 AUGUST 5, 2011

 Here’s why: Customer ratings and reviews are one of the ways we decide and choose to buy products online.
-I use them all the time to click and buy: I glance at the number of gold stars other people have given a book on Amazon, or a pair of tennis shoes on Nike.
 If there are two pairs of shoes I’ve selected for my size and price, I’ll go with the one that has 5 stars over 4.
 Do these same persuasion tactics work for sites and businesses that aren’t selling physical products?
-Do you capture positive email comments from clients, get permission to use them?
+In 2007, Peter De Vries and Ad Pruyn studied whether recommendations influenced Web site visitors’ decisions when buying digital cameras and choosing tourist destinations.
+What sealed the deal?
+The testimonials from other subscribers.
 How often?

 101 Sure-Fire Ways to Make People Hate Your Marketing